crashinvaders/gdx-vfx/README.md

 	@Override
 	public void dispose () {
 		// Since PostProcessor manages internal off-screen buffers,
-		// it should be disposed manually.
+		// it should be disposed properly.
-		postProcessorEffect.dispose();

-		// PostProcessorEffect instances may also hold internal resources
-		// that should be freed, thus disposed manually. postProcessor.dispose();
+		postProcessor.dispose();

+		// *** PLEASE NOTE ***
+		// PostProcessor doesn't dispose attached PostProcessorEffects
+		// on its own, you should do it manually! postProcessorEffect.dispose();

 		shapeRenderer.dispose();
 	}